 When Will We Start Sewing?

 The next post will go up this Tuesday!
 We'll dig into the envelope and start decoding the terminology, figuring out pattern pieces, and getting everything cut out!

-If you have any questions about How to read a sewing pattern with or our shorts sew-along let me know in the Facebook group or down in the comments section.
+If you have any questions about How to read a sewing pattern with our shorts sew-along, let me know in the Facebook group or down in the comments section.